 1. Get your head on straight

-You’ll see something you can’t afford — a bigger home, grander kitchen, better neighborhood, more bedrooms, fabulous design — that will start you rationalizing why you need it and how you can get it.
+It’s easy to see something you can’t afford — a bigger home, grander kitchen, better neighborhood, more bedrooms, fabulous design — and start rationalizing why you need it and how you can get it.
 This is normal.

 2. Pull your credit reports